YuhsuanChen/CLOUD-COMPUTING-CLASS-2020-Lab6/README.md

 ## Q626.
 What are the minimum permissions that the user's API keys needs to execute the Lambda function locally?

-The minimum requirements to run the lambda function locally are to give read and write permission to the new user.
+To run the lambda function locally, the minimum permission required are to give **read and write** permission to the **new user** to acccess the DynamoDB table.

 ## Q627.
 Create a piece of code (Python or bash) to reproduce the above steps required to launch a new AWS Lambda function and AWS API gateway.